discrete-notes/discrete-notes.github.io/_posts/2022-12-06-counting-paths.md

 The motivation given at the beginning of this post is not the motivation for the paper.
-The original motivation is this fact that we don't know how to recognize 2-cycle-touching graphs afficiently.
+The original motivation is this fact that we don't know how to recognize 2-cycle-touching graphs efficiently.
 If one can prove (without the sparsity assumption) that the number of paths is polynomial in such graphs
 (which is Ngoc-Khang Le's unpublished conjecture), then it solves the